Published: Oct 17, 2022

 3. Ultrasound

-Screening for breast cancer may also be done by using ultrasound if a mammogram has detected abnormalities.
-An ultrasound employs high-frequency sound waves for creating pictures of your breast.
+Screening for breast cancer may also be done by using an ultrasound if a mammogram has detected abnormalities.
+An ultrasound employs high-frequency sound waves to create pictures of your breast.

 4. Magnetic Resonance Imaging (MRI)